Antibiotics

 Overview

-Antibiotics are the solution to all the bacterial infections.
+Antibiotics are the solution to all bacterial infections.
 It is a wonder drug of modern medicine.
 Each year more than 240 million antibiotic prescriptions are dispensed in the United States.
 It was first observed by British bacteriologist Alexander Fleming.
-In 1940, Penicillin was manufactured in large quantities by two scientist Howard Florey and Ernst chain for the treatment of human infections.
-Sulfonamide was the first antibiotic which was processed and was effective in the treatment of urinary tract infections, shigellosis and pneumococcal pneumonia.
-There are wide array of antibiotics available in the market.
+In 1940, Penicillin was manufactured in large quantities by two scientists Howard Florey and Ernst Chain for the treatment of human infections.
+Sulfonamide was the first antibiotic that was processed and was effective in the treatment of urinary tract infections, shigellosis, and pneumococcal pneumonia.
+There is a wide array of antibiotics available in the market.
 These are the oldest drugs to combat the infections caused by microorganisms.
 But these days, bacteria have become resistant to them.
-Overexposure of the same drug again and again leads to ineffective treatment of the infection.
+Overexposure to the same drug again and again leads to ineffective treatment of the infection.

 What are Antibiotics?